Wodapalooza: History

+Venues

-Wodapalooza is held at the Bayfront Park fronting Biscayne Bay in Miami.
-It features four stages for competition: Flagler; Bayside; The Deck; and Tina Hill.
-The Flagler stage is the biggest with a seating capacity of 5,000.
-The Gantlet is held at the Deck.
+From 2012 to 2024, Wodapalooza was held at the Bayfront Park fronting Biscayne Bay in Miami.
+It featured four stages for competition: Flagler; Bayside; The Deck; and Tina Hill.
+The Flagler stage was the biggest with a seating capacity of 5,000.
+The Gauntlet was held at the Deck.

+For the TYR Wodapalooza at Miami Beach, the three primary venues are the TYR Arena, Dymatize Lifting Stage, and Reign Sandbox.
+There is also a Gauntlet Stage.

 Competitions

-There 48 divisions in the CrossFit competition, ranging from the elite men and women to various age and adaptive divisions.
+There are 48 divisions of CrossFit competitions at Wodapalooza, ranging from the elite men and women to various age and adaptive divisions.
 The team competitions feature three-member teams of men and women.
+The LATAM Cup featuring athletes from the Latin American countries has been held since 2024.

-Wodapalooza may also feature various event, such as Weightlifting Faceoff, a one-day Olympic lifting competition; WZA Strong, a competition that mixes strongman and functional fitness movements; and the Gauntlet.
+Wodapalooza may also host a variety of events, such as Weightlifting Faceoff, a one-day Olympic lifting competition; WZA Strong, a competition that mixes strongman and functional fitness movements.
+Every year individuals can take part in The Gauntlet where they perform three different workouts in an hour.